SublimeCyborg/sublimecyborg.github.io/README.md

 - VSCode as a text editor for static sites
 - Use GitHub Pages and an IDE for blog sites
-- Generative AI for mental health chatbots
+- Generative AI for mental health chatbots, ensuring safe advice.
 - DevOps tools for freelancers
-- Why I stuck with Drupal
+- How not to reinvent the wheel: content management systems
+- Energy consumption for AI = exponential rate of change?

 ## Site ToDos